Gzh0821/pvzg_site/src/en/creator-garden/custom-version/README.md

 ---

 > [!info]
-> This contains the community version of Gardendless, which is made and uploaded by community members.
-The Gardendless development team is not responsible for its content.
+> This section contains Gardendless community mods, created and uploaded by community members.
+The Gardendless development team is not responsible for their content.
+> Most mods are loaded using the `gp-next` tool.

 <script setup>
     import { onMounted } from 'vue';